The Web Health

 • Cancer

-In some cases, AN may be caused by medications like birth control pills, corticosteroids, or niacin.
+In some cases, it may be caused by medications like birth control pills, corticosteroids, or niacin.
 Treatment typically focuses on addressing the underlying condition.
-If that doesn’t help, topical treatments such as retinoids or vitamin D creams may be recommended to improve the appearance of the skin.
+A dermatologist may recommend topical therapies, such as dark skin cream or dark skin removal cream, to improve the skin’s complexion.
+Others also examine alternative therapies like laser treatment for dark skin when topical approaches are insufficient.

 Dermatitis Neglecta

-Dermatitis neglecta occurs when skin becomes discolored due to a lack of cleaning.
+Dermatitis neglecta occurs when skin becomes stained due to a lack of cleaning.
 This condition results from the buildup of sweat, oils, and bacteria on the skin.
 It often affects areas like the neck and is typically caused by poor hygiene.
+The discoloration is more noticeable when people have their face and neck darker than the rest of their body.

 Fortunately, it’s a simple condition to treat.
-Regularly cleaning the area with soap and water can remove the buildup and restore the skin’s normal color.
+Regularly cleaning the area with special soap for dark skin and water can remove the buildup and restore the skin’s normal color.

 Medication-Caused Hyperpigmentation

-There are drugs that darken the skin, and they are:
+Some drugs darken the skin, and they are:

 • Nonsteroidal anti-inflammatory drugs (NSAIDs)